rschristopher/rschristopher.github.io/src/tools/retirement.md

-# Retirement Calculator -- Bitcoin Edition
+# Retirement Calculator: Bitcoin Edition

 This tool helps you plan your retirement using Bitcoin, showing when you can retire based on your savings, DCA, and growth estimates.
 Bitcoin offers a path to financial independence, free from inflationary fiat systems.
 Hold your keys, secure your future.